vendasta/marketplace-documentation/docs/Guides/activity_stream.md

 # Activity Stream

 Communications with the end user will flow through the Vendasta Activity Stream API.
-Email notifications will be generated based on data pushed to Activity Stream, and managed on a per User basis from the Vendasta Business Center via the Vendasta Notification System *as stated in the Technical Requirements*.
+Email notifications will be generated based on data pushed to Activity Stream, and managed on a per User basis from the Vendasta Business App via the Vendasta Notification System *as stated in the Technical Requirements*.

 ## What is the Activity Stream

-The Activity Stream resides in a Business Center User’s Dashboard.
-It allows Users to quickly see what’s happening in all the applications they have purchased from the Marketplace.
-It is also tied into our Notification System, so that anything that appears in the Stream can be pushed out through instant, or digest based emails.
-By default it will be pushed to all; Notification Recipients can then set their preferences individually.
+The Activity Stream resides in the Business App Inbox.
+It is a notification hub, which allows Users to quickly see what’s happening in all the applications they have purchased from the Marketplace within their Business Operating System - the Vendasta Business App.

+It is also tied into our email Notification System.
+Anything that appears in the Stream can be pushed out through instant, or digest based emails which are **automatically branded for the Channel Partner**.
+By default it will be pushed to all users on the Account; Notification Recipients can then set their preferences individually.
-**The Activity Stream is important to your clients - and ours**

-Part of the power of the Vendasta platform is to centralize reporting, and provide notification management for the many products and services that our users and yours use on a daily basis.
-This centralized management is essential for supporting the many user types that have access to your applications through the Vendasta Business Center, and their different communication use cases.
-This is both an opportunity to display ROI for your clients, and to encourage them to log into the product for further details.

 **What should be pushed to the Activity Stream**